Mich-Dich/C-Logging-Lib/README.md

 5. **Buffering:**
    - Optimize logging performance with buffering mechanisms to reduce the overhead of frequent disk or network writes.

+6. **Thread-Specific Logging:**
+   - Achieve enhanced thread isolation by allowing each pthread (POSIX threads) to log to its dedicated log file.
+This feature ensures a clear separation of log entries based on the originating thread.Runtime Log

+7. **File Renaming:**
+   - Enable the renaming of log files at runtime to facilitate better organization and management.
+This feature provides flexibility in updating log file names based on specific events or conditions, enhancing log file tracking and analysis.

+8. **Log-Level Specific Formatting:**
+   - Tailor the format of log messages for each log level independently.
+This feature allows you to customize the appearance of log entries based on their severity, making it easier to identify and prioritize issues during analysis.

 ### Planned Features